01binary/zeroweb/src/articles/pid-control.md

 ![PID windup](./images/pid-windup.png)

-Fortunately there is a simple solution: clamping the integral gain by introducing two more parameters: `Imin` and `Imax`:
+Fortunately there is a simple solution to *windup*: clamping the integral gain by introducing two more parameters: `Imin` and `Imax`:

 ```c++
 integralError = clamp(integralError, Imin, Imax);